Yanirw/multi-k8s/README.md

 ### Introduction

-This project demonstrates the process of deploying a multi-container Fibonacci index calculator application using Google Kubernetes Engine (GKE) for container orchestration, Jenkins for CI/CD, and Docker for containerization.
+This project demonstrates the process of deploying a multi-container Fibonacci index calculator application, built with React for the frontend and Node.js for the backend.
+The app is deployed using Google Kubernetes Engine (GKE) for container orchestration, Jenkins for CI/CD, and Docker for containerization.
 The application follows a microservices architecture, with each component containerized using Docker.
-The Fibonacci index calculator was chosen for its simplicity, allowing the project to focus on showcasing the effective implementation of this architecture and the CI/CD process.
+The simplicity of the Fibonacci index calculator allows the project to focus on showcasing the effective implementation of this architecture and the CI/CD process.

-### Prerequisites

-1. **Google Cloud Platform (GCP) account**

-2. **GKE Cluster:** Create a GKE cluster in the GCP console

-3. **Docker**

-4. **Jenkins Server** Ensure that the Google Kubernetes Engine plugin is installed and configured, and all the secrets and credentials are configured.

-5. **kubectl**

-6. **Docker Hub account**

 ### Final Output